 Not just that.
 We are also losing our patience as we become more reliant on technologies.
 Don’t you switch channels when the commercials come up?
 Honestly speaking, we all do.
 It is because our attention span is shrinking.
 Surprisingly, we no longer have the time or patience to read an entire story.
 Since we are getting used to with shorter and quicker versions of everything, we are losing interest in things that take a considerable amount of time to deliver something.

-4. Increasing risk of health hazards:
+4. Increasing the risk of health hazards:

 The technology was meant to improve our lifestyles and habits.
 But it seems like something has gone terribly wrong.
 Technology has made us lazy, which is having adverse effects on our health.
-In fact, the cases of obesity are rising in number with each passing day.
+In fact, the causes of obesity are rising in number with each passing day.

 Apart from the risk of obesity, various eye problems are also arising, since most of us spend the majority of our time staring at the computers or other electronic devices.
 Blurred vision, burning sensations and changing the perception of colors are some of the issues that technology addiction has caused us.